List of characters in The Lego Movie franchise: Meowthra

 Meowthra (portrayed by Pearl and Ruby) is a live-action cat.
 It was attracted to Ninjago when Lloyd Garmadon used the forbidden Ultimate Weapon (which is a laser pointer) where it starts causing havoc by destroying Ninjago to get to the laser.
 Garmadon later tries to control Meowthra with the Ultimate Ultimate Weapon (which consists of some trinkets), but Meowthra eats Garmadon instead.
 Lloyd later confronts Meowthra and tells Garmadon he forgives him and that he's sorry.
 Garmadon cries tears of fire, which causes Meowthra to spit him out.
 In the aftermath of the battle, Meowthra becomes the mascot of Ninjago.

 Introduced in Unikitty!

 Puppycorn

-Puppycorn (voiced by Grey Griffin) is Unikitty's younger brother and the rightful Prince of Unikingdom.
+Puppycorn (voiced by Grey Griffin) is Unikitty's younger brother, her best friend, and the rightful Prince of Unikingdom.
 Whereas she is shown to be a unicorn/cat hybrid, her brother is hybrid between a unicorn and a dog.
 Although he tends to be dim-witted, he usually means very well.

 He makes a non-speaking cameo in The Lego Movie 2: The Second Part during Queen Watevra Wa-Nabi's "Not Evil" song sequence.